norbertgerena/time_series_handbook/08_WinningestMethods/M5_competition/README.md

 ### Metrics and Evaluation : *Begin with the end in mind*
 As with the original M5 competition, the objective is to minimize the forecasting error--measured by the Weighted Root Mean-Squared Scaled Error (RMSSE).
 This metric scales the usual root mean-squared error and aggregates the forecasting error of all the 42,840 forecasts (1 per series) in a weighted manner.
 These weights are provided by the `M5 Competition` and are based on the Dollar amount of sales for each of the 42,840 series. *Care must be taken into account in evaluating the results due to differences in `weights_evaluation.csv` and `weights_validation.csv`--differences are due to live updating of the proportion dollar amount of sales in the days that followed*.
 The former SHOULD be used in evaluating the final (entry) forecasts' WRMSSE while the latter for tuning the model--for entries that use WRMSSE as a tuning objective.

+WRMSEE formula:

+$$
+\text{WRMSSE} = \Sigma_{i=1}^{42,840} w_i * \text{RMSSE}
+$$

 *Honor Code: Unlike the original M5 competition, the evaluation set (last 28-day actual data) is already made available to entrants--mainly because M5 is already finished.
 While it is tempting to fit forecasting performance to the actual evaluation set, DO NOT, as this defeats the purpose of the competition.*

 ### Leaderboards
-For easy comparison, the leaderboards and competition benchmarks are already presented as a markdown table in `M5_phdinds_leaderboards.ipynb`.
+For easy comparison, the leaderboards and competition benchmarks are already presented as a `pandas` table in `M5_phdinds_leaderboards.ipynb`.
 Entrants may update the results with their own scores and method descriptions, supported by a full discussion of their entry similar to the `phdinds2024_entry` directory.
 Entries are expected to provide code that supports the reported WRMSSE in the leaderboards notebook.
 Ideally, this chapter will serve as a compilation of practical considerations, and best practices in forecasting sales data--and other similar time series of counts.

-### M5 Winningest Methods and Benchmarks

-### Other Competition Details

 ### References
+For more information on the competition mechanics see: https://github.com/Mcompetitions/M5-methods/blob/master/M5-Competitors-Guide.pdf

+Additionally, winningest methods for M5 are dicussed in the same repository: https://github.com/Mcompetitions/M5-methods